zhec9p/modernized-battle-messages/README.md

 - [Credits](#credits)

 ## Overview
-Do you find pressing through "It's super effective!" and other messages of its ilk to be tedious?
-This plugin replaces some of them with succinct animations to make battles feel snappier and less of a button masher.
+Do you find pressing through "It's super effective!" and other messages like it to be tedious?
+This PSDK plugin replaces some of them with succinct animations to make battles feel snappier and less of a button masher.

 ## Installation
 To install:
 1. Download `ZVBattleMessages.psdkplug` and `193208.csv` from the [newest release](https://github.com/zhec9p/modernized-battle-messages/releases/latest).
-2. Place the downloaded .psdkplug file in the `scripts` subdirectory of your project's root folder.
+2. Place the downloaded .psdkplug file in the `scripts` folder in your project.
-3. Open the `cmd.bat` file located in your project's root folder.
+3. Open the `cmd.bat` file in your project.
 This will bring up a command prompt.
-4. In the command prompt, type `psdk --util=plugin load` and press Enter.
+4. Enter `psdk --util=plugin load` in the command prompt.
-5. Place the downloaded .csv file in the `Data/Text/Dialogs` folder path from your project's root folder.
+5. Place the downloaded .csv file in the `Data/Text/Dialogs` folder in your project.

 > [!NOTE]
 > If you're already using the `193208.csv` filename for a different file, then you can rename this plugin's CSV file to a different `1NNNNN.csv` file.
 Change the number in the `csv_id` field in this plugin's JSON config file to the `NNNNN` number you picked.

 To uninstall:
-1. Delete `ZVBattleMessages.psdkplug` from the `scripts` subdirectory of your project's root folder
+1. Delete `ZVBattleMessages.psdkplug` from the `scripts` folder in your project.
-2. Open the `cmd.bat` file located in your project's root folder.
-Enter in `psdk --util=plugin load`.
+2. Open the `cmd.bat` file in your project.
+This will bring up a command prompt.
+3. Enter `psdk --util=plugin load` in the command prompt.
 Enter "Y" when asked whether to remove the files added by the plugin.
-3. Delete `193208.csv` or whatever you named that CSV file from `YOUR_PROJECT_ROOT/Data/Text/Dialogs`.
+3. Delete `193208.csv` or whatever you named that CSV file from the `Data/Text/Dialogs` folder in your project.

 ## Dependencies
 - PSDK 26.50 or newer

 ## Settings
-The following settings are available in the `Data/configs/plugins/zv_battle_msg_config.json` file.
+The following settings are available in the `Data/configs/plugins/zv_battle_msg_config.json` file in your project.

 ```json
 {